 There are a few important things to consider when choosing a peeler for butternut squash.
 It may not be as simple and straightforward as you might think!
 Price isn’t as important as many believe.
 You can find a great quality peeler for hard and tough vegetables, like those in the squash family, at a range of different prices.

-That’s great news for those of us on a budget, because there are many reasonably-priced peelers.
+That’s great news for those of us on a budget because there are many reasonably-priced peelers.
 You just have to know what to look for.

 I’ll explain what criteria to look for, so you can see why I recommend the following two options.
 I selected the Swiss-made Victorinox Stainless Steel Kitchen Tool / Potato Peeler “REX” as the best lower-priced option.
 For a slightly superior, but more expensive model, I recommend the Victorinox Swiss Fruit & Vegetable Peeler.
-These are two quality products at two difference price points that are both excellent peelers for butternut squash.
+These are two quality products at two different price points that are both excellent peelers for butternut squash.

 What to look for in a peeler for squash

 The most important feature is the blade itself.
 It needs to be made from quality steel.
 I don’t recommend trying to use a flimsy plastic peeler.
 It could easily break and cause injury.
 High-quality stainless steel or carbon steel are the best options here, although there are ceramic and “super plastic” blades out there.
-It’s also important to look for a peeler with a moveable blade.
+It’s also important to look for a peeler with a movable blade.
 Additionally, the peeler needs to be sharp.
 It needs to stay sharp, as it’s essentially impossible to sharpen the blades.

 Ergonomics, design, and safety are the other main considerations.
 While I’ll mention some standard rules of thumb, the best thing I can say here is to make sure your chosen peeler is comfortable for you.
 Peeling, especially of thick-skinned vegetables like squashes, can be very tough on the delicate joints and muscles in your hand and wrists.